Paris meridian: French cartography and the figure of the Earth

-In the year 1634, France ruled by Louis XIII and Cardinal Richelieu, decided that the Ferro Meridian should be used as the reference on maps, since El Hierro (Ferro) was the most western position of the Ptolemy's world map.
+In the year 1634, France, then ruled by Louis XIII and Cardinal Richelieu, decided that the Ferro Meridian through the westernmost of the Canary Islands should be used as the reference on maps, since El Hierro (Ferro) was the most western position of the Ptolemy's world map.
 It was also thought to be exactly 20 degrees west of Paris.
 The astronomers of the French Academy of Sciences, founded in 1666, managed to clarify the position of El Hierro relative to the meridian of Paris, which gradually supplanted the Ferro meridian.
-In 1666, Louis XIV of France had authorized the building of the Paris Observatory.
+In 1666, Louis XIV had authorized the building of the Paris Observatory.
 On Midsummer's Day 1667, members of the Academy of Sciences traced the future building's outline on a plot outside town near the Port Royal abbey, with Paris meridian exactly bisecting the site north–south.
 French cartographers would use it as their prime meridian for more than 200 years.
 Old maps from continental Europe often have a common grid with Paris degrees at the top and Ferro degrees offset by 20 at the bottom.

 A French astronomer, Abbé Jean Picard, measured the length of a degree of latitude along the Paris meridian (arc measurement) and computed from it the size of the Earth during 1668–1670.
 The application of the telescope to angular instruments was an important step.
 He was the first who in 1669, with the telescope, using such precautions as the nature of the operation requires, measured a precise arc of meridian (Picard's arc measurement).
 He measured with wooden rods a baseline of 5,663 toises, and a second or base of verification of 3,902 toises; his triangulation network extended from Malvoisine, near Paris, to Sourdon, near Amiens.
 The angles of the triangles were measured with a quadrant furnished with a telescope having cross-wires.
 The difference of latitude of the terminal stations was determined by observations made with a sector on a star in Cassiopeia, giving 1° 22′ 55″ for the amplitude.
 The terrestrial degree measurement gave the length of 57,060 toises, whence he inferred 6,538,594 toises for the Earth's diameter.